Are LinkedIn ‘likes’ a currency that’s actually worth having?

 The U-shaped revenue attribution model would say that your paid advertising generated £8,000 in revenue, your blog generated £4,000 and your LinkedIn post another £8,000.
-In this case you can put a monetary figure on how successful LinkedIn has been for you, alongside you other channels, such as your paid advertising.
+In this case you can put a monetary figure on how successful LinkedIn has been for you, alongside your other channels, such as paid advertising.

 Celebrating leads, not likes

 Celebrating the leads your marketing generates, rather than the likes your posts attract, is generally a more sound marketing approach.